BKrajancic/Prismatik-Device-Sync/README.md

 This will install dependencies for the project.

+## Enabling connection
+In Prismatik, in the 'Expert' section, select "Enable Server."

 # Attributions
 This repository contains `.ico` files for turning this addon off and on via the system tray.